nielssp/parco/README.md

 ### Writing a parser

-To write a parser using Parco simply use on of the combinator traits in a class.
+To write a parser using Parco simply use one of the combinator traits in a class.
 There are currently three traits:

 * [Parsers](http://parco.nielssp.dk/api/class-Parco.Combinator.Parsers.html) for generic parser combinators (the user must provide an input sequence implementation),
 * [RegexParsers](http://parco.nielssp.dk/api/class-Parco.Combinator.RegexParsers.html) (extends `Parsers`) for parsing strings, and